Many-body effects in a composite bosonic Josephson junction

-Fragmentation of BEC provides information about the relative macroscopic populations in higher-order energy levels.
+Fragmentation of BEC provides information about the relative macroscopic populations in higher orbitals.
 The connection between the damping of density oscillations and the fragmentation for a BJJ is already well demonstrated in Ref.~\cite{Sakmann2009}.
 Naturally, our findings for the $p_L(t)$ mentioned above demand a study of the fragmentation as a function of time for various heights of the hump $V_0$.
-This would help us to correlate the changes in density oscillations with the participation of higher-order energy bands.
+This would help us to correlate the changes in density oscillations with the participation of higher energy bands.

 The development of fragmentation in the system is characterized by the time evolution of the natural occupations per particle $\frac{n_i}{N}$.
 The system is said to be condensed if $\frac{n_1}{N} \sim \mathcal{O}(1)$.
 On the other hand, the system is fragmented if $\frac{n_i}{N} \sim \mathcal{O}(1)$ for more than one orbital.